osmosis-labs/docs/docs/osmosis-outpost/user-guide/how-to-do-a-swap.md

 ### 1. Connect a wallet

-To **swap tokens**, the fist step is to connect the wallet containing such tokens to the dApp.
+To **swap tokens**, the first step is to connect the wallet containing such tokens to the dApp.
 To do this, you can *click* on one of the two "connect wallet" buttons available on the page (one on the bottom right, the other on the bottom center).
 Once the wallet is connected to the dApp, you can see the